marbetschar/marco.betschart.name/README.md

 {% tab title="Mobile Developer" %}

-Development of mobile first applications running on a smartphone or tablet.
+My experience developing mobile first applications running on a smartphone or tablet.

 | Scope | I worked with |
 | :--- | :--- |